DylanLawless/switzerlandomics.github.io/shareholder_letters/2025_letter_to_shareholders.md

 We expand classical population genetics and Bayesian reasoning into a full diagnostic framework.
 For instance, in recent work, this means the result is not just variant-level reporting, but gene- and panel-level conclusions that are accountable and reproducible.

-This year, we released a flagship dataset of calculated prior probabilities for every reliable-known disease-related variant across all major inheritance modes.
+This year, we released a flagship dataset of calculated prior probabilities for every reliably-known disease-related variant across all major inheritance modes.
 To our knowledge, this had never been done at scale.
 We developed a method for combining observed and unobserved variants into a single probability of disease.
 We validated the model against national-level cohorts and showed strong alignment with real case data.